Secluded & Quiet Islands In Greece

 The best way to get to Lipsi is by ferry from Patmos, Leros, or Kalymnos.
 The fastest option is to travel by plane from Athens to Leros and take a ferry to Lipsi.

-You can also reach Kalymnos or Patmos by ferry and then cross to Lipsi with the daily boat.
+You can also reach Kalymnos or Patmos by ferry and then cross to Lipsi on a short daily boat trip.

 Things To Do In Lipsi